 The Four Conditions that Will Take You to Motivation

-I heard expressions “I need some motivation” and “I just don’t have any motivation to do this” many times.
-It would be nice to wake up, get a cup of motivation and go on with the day.
+I’ve heard expressions like “I need some motivation” and “I just don’t have any motivation to do this” many times.
+I’m sure you have too.
+Of course, it would be nice to wake up, get a cup of motivation, and go on with your day.
 Unfortunately, this is not how it works.
 Motivation is not something we can get.
-Let me explain.
+Let me explain what I mean.

 Motivation Is Like a Momentum

-The common stereotype is that everyone needs a motivation boost.
-We don’t even question it, when we hear someone say “I didn’t feel motivated.”
-That might be true, but what the person actually needs is to create an environment for motivation to happen and catch the momentum.
+There is a common stereotype in our society that everyone needs a motivation boost.
+We don’t even question it when we hear someone say “I didn’t feel motivated.”
+That might be true for the person, but what they actually need is to create the right environment for motivation to happen and catch the momentum.
 Motivation is an effect and not a cause.

 We Got It All Backwards

-I have already mentioned that motivation is not something we can get all of a sudden, it’s a result of other things.
-So, it has certain conditions.
+I have already mentioned that motivation is not something we can get all of a sudden.
+It’s a result of many other factors.
+In other words, motivation has certain conditions.
 When those conditions are met, we feel motivated.
-Although we can’t just get motivated suddenly, we can make sure that the conditions for motivation are met.
+This is actually helpful to know.
+Even though we can’t just get motivated suddenly, we can make sure that the conditions for motivation are met.
+That’s what we need to focus on.
 Even though we can’t get a cup of motivation, we can prepare the ingredients for it.

 The Four Conditions of Motivation

 - Round 1.
 Why am I doing this?
-Because it is 10% of the grade in this class.
+Because it is worth 10% of my grade in this class.

 - Round 2.
 Why am I taking this class?
 Because it is a part of my major.